 Classes at Golf Courses

-We offer after-school and weekend programs at 17 golf facilities throughout DC, Northern Virginia, and Montgomery County, MD.
+We offer after-school and weekend programs at 17 golf facilities throughout DC, Northern Virginia, Montgomery County, MD and Prince George’s County, MD.
 To find a location near you visit our locations page.
 Classes occur during after school hours and on weekends, times and days vary throughout locations.
 Young people attend class once a week during a session.
 We offer 4 sessions throughout the year, Spring I (March – April), Spring II (May-June), Summer (July-August), and Fall (September-October).

 The First Tee of Greater Washington, DC is not your typical youth sports program, we use golf to teach young people life lessons and leadership skills.
 Classes include a fun, group setting for youth ages 7 to 18 regardless of background or previous experience.
 Teaming up with experts in positive youth development, The First Tee helps youth become good golfers and even better people.